University of Lynchburg: Statistics

 University of Lynchburg Acceptance rate and admissions statistics

-University of Lynchburg has an acceptance rate of 96% and is among the 28% of the easiest universities to gain admission to in the United States.
+University of Lynchburg has an acceptance rate of 82% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women